AsyncDisplayKit/Documentation/docs/_docs/installation.md

 nextPage: adoption-guide-2-0-beta1.html
 ---

-AsyncDisplayKit may be added to your project via CocoaPods or Carthage</.
+AsyncDisplayKit may be added to your project via CocoaPods or Carthage.
 Do not forget to import the framework header:

 <div class = "highlight-group">
 <div class = "code">